David-Reset/Concrete-Structures-Constructability-Framework/tools/triage-rating-rubric.md

 * **Reader appetite is not a job fact.** "I have read this before and considered it" is true of the reader, not of the job.
 It must never enter a trigger.
 If experienced readers should be able to mute standing advice, that is a **display preference**, handled in the results view — not a question in the triage flow.
 This is why the old default-off universal opt-ins were deleted: they let reader appetite decide whether a Safety in Design entry ever surfaced.

 Everything below is machinery for applying this principle evenly.

+**Related-entry links use the same routing discipline, but answer a different question.** A trigger asks *"should this entry surface on this job?"* A related-entry link asks *"now that the reader is here, which distinct design decision should they reasonably be taken to next?"* Links do not change triage results and must never be used as substitute triggers.
+They are routing between entries after an entry has surfaced or been opened.

 ---